Skip to main content

 Prof Michael Barnes

 Professor Michael Barnes is the Chair of the Operational Governance Board for the UKRI/BBSRC AI for Drug Discovery Programme.
-Through this role, Prof. Barnes has oversight of the running of the programme, monitoring progress, and student statisfaction, ensuring the ongoing success of the training programme.
+Through this role, Prof. Barnes has oversight of the running of the programme, monitoring progress, and student satisfaction, ensuring the ongoing success of the training programme.
 Prof. Barnes is associated with the Digital Environment Research Institute (DERI), and the William Harvey Research Institute, where he is a Professor of Bioinformatics, and the Director of the Centre for Translational Bioinformatics.

 Emma Grant